 Associate Curator of Contemporary Art

-Nadiah Rivera Fellah joined the Cleveland Museum of Art in November 2019.
-Beginning in 2015, Fellah served in various capacities at the Newark Museum in New Jersey.
-Most recently at Newark, she curated the celebrated exhibition Wendy Red Star: A Scratch on the Earth and served as the primary author and editor for the accompanying catalogue.
+Since Nadiah Rivera Fellah joined the Cleveland Museum of Art in 2019, she has curated New Histories, New Futures (2021) and the exhibition by Firelei Báez for FRONT International (2022) and has cocurated Picturing Motherhood Now (2021) with Emily Liebert.
+Her recent acquisitions include Carmen Herrera’s Mardi Soir (1973) and Zilia Sánchez’s Troyanas (de la serie Módulos Infinitos) (1964/1993).
+In her previous position at the Newark Museum of Art, she curated the traveling exhibition Wendy Red Star: A Scratch on the Earth and served as the primary author and editor for the accompanying catalogue.
 Fellah was also tasked with integrating several Latin American works into the American galleries prior to the museum’s expansion of that wing.
-In 2014 she organized Left Coast: California Political Art at the James Gallery at the Graduate Center of the City University of New York.
+In 2014, she organized Left Coast: California Political Art at the James Gallery at the Graduate Center of the City University of New York.
 Prior to these projects, Fellah held curatorial positions at the San Francisco Museum of Modern Art and the Allen Memorial Art Museum at Oberlin College.

 Fellah specializes in Latin American and global contemporary art.
-Her publications include Wendy Red Star: A Scratch on the Earth (Newark, NJ: Newark Museum, 2019); “Graciela Iturbide’s Cholo/a Series: Images of Cross-Border Identities,” in the journal History of Photography (2019); “Mining ‘The Maniacs,’” in Wendy Red Star: The Maniacs (Las Cruces, NM: New Mexico University Gallery, 2018); and Modern Heroics: 75 Years of African American Expressionism at the Newark Museum (Newark, NJ: Newark Museum, 2016), among others.
+Her publications include Picturing Motherhood Now (New Haven, CT: Yale University Press, 2021); Wendy Red Star: A Scratch on the Earth (Newark, NJ: Newark Museum, 2019); “Graciela Iturbide’s Cholo/a Series: Images of Cross-Border Identities,” in the journal History of Photography (2019); Modern Heroics: 75 Years of African American Expressionism at the Newark Museum (Newark, NJ: Newark Museum, 2016); and various contributions to Aperture magazine, among others.
 She has taught courses on curatorial practice and modern and contemporary art at the City University of New York.